agl-alexglopez/dancing-links/README.md

 Unfortunately, I cannot take advantage of the implicit left right nature of array elements next to one another in this implementation.
 I need explicit `left` `right` fields because I remove cities from all other options that they appear in without eliminating the other options for future supply possibilities.
 This means I must splice them out of a doubly linked list.

-### Disaster Links Usage Instructions

-I chose to implement the solution to this problem as a class that can be found in the **[`DisasterLinks.h`](/dancing-links/dlx/DisasterLinks.h)**, and **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** files.
-There are tests at the bottom of the **[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** file that make the internals of the dancing links data structure more understandable.

-I then included this implementation in the **[`DisasterGUI.cpp`](/dancing-links/dlx/Demos/DisasterGUI.cpp)** file as the solver for the maps included in this repository.
-If you want to see how this implementation solves the provided maps use the following steps.

-1. Open the project in Qt Creator with the correct Stanford C++ library installed.
-(See the [Build Note](#build-note)).
-2. Build and run the project.
-3. Select the `Disaster Planning` option from the top menu.
-4. Select any map from the drop down menu at the bottom of the window.
-5. Select the implementation that you want to solve the map in the drop down menu: a traditional set based implementation, this quadruple linked dancing links solver, or the next supply tag implementation.
-Press `Solve` to view the fewest number of cities that can cover the map.

 ## Supply Tags: A Second Approach

 The previous approach is unable to take advantage of the fact that cities in a row are directly next to one another in an array.
 I thought that using a quadruple linked list--up, down, left, and right--was required.
 This way I could cut a city out of the world while keeping other supply options available.
 This is actually not necessary.